costaht/plex-last-5/index.markdown

 ---
 layout: home
 tagline: A non-official Plex Media Server Archive where you have access to the last 5 public releases
+nav_exclude: true
 ---
 # Plex Media Server Archive

 Welcome to Plex Last 5, where you can get access to the last 5 public PMS releases